-For high transaction applications with complex architectures, continuously interchanging data causes a non-uniform load and delay in throughput.
-Data refining is a big challenge when it comes to large and complex business applications.
-To cater to this, stream processing is used to define a particular data flow by creating data streams.
+For high-transaction applications with complex architectures, continuous data exchange can cause a non-uniform load and delay in throughput.
+As such, data refinement is a significant challenge in large and complex business applications.
+To address this, stream processing is used to define a particular data flow by creating data streams.
 A typical stream application consists of several producers generating new events and a set of consumers processing these events.

-One such popular application is Pub/Sub, where publishers input messages and subscribers receive the messages they subscribe to.
-However, in stream processing, Pub/Sub faces a few limitations like once the subscriber gets the message, the application no longer retains the message.
-So later, if another subscriber wants the messages from the publisher, the previous messages do not exist.
-Moreover, for incoming stream data, data filtration takes place at the client end (subscriber), and not at the server, making the application architecture complex.
+One popular application is Pub/Sub, where publishers send messages and subscribers receive the messages they are subscribed to.
+However, in stream processing, traditional Pub/Sub implementations face some limitations.
+Once a subscriber receives a message, the application no longer retains it.
+Therefore, if another subscriber later wants messages from the publisher, the previous messages no longer exist.
+Moreover, for incoming stream data, data filtration occurs at the client-end (subscriber) rather than the server, which makes the application architecture more complex.

-To overcome these limitations of Pub/Sub, NCache comes with an efficient mechanism of processing data on the server side using Continuous Queries.
-Continuous Queries allow applications to be notified of all changes occurring in the data residing in the cache, meeting a certain criteria.
-This blog helps you understand the advantages of using Continuous Queries in stream processing with the help of a solution created for stream processing on GitHub.
+To overcome these limitations of traditional Pub/Sub models, NCache provides an efficient mechanism for processing data on the server-side using Continuous Queries.
+This feature allows applications to receive notifications regarding any changes occurring in the cached data that meet certain criteria.
+This blog explains the advantages of using Continuous Queries in stream processing, with a solution provided on GitHub.

 Using Continuous Query for Stream Processing

-The solution explains an e-commerce application, that processes thousands of customers each day for their online purchases.
-If you look at the diagram below, the customers of all kinds and categories are added in the application.
-To make the processing of customers efficient, the unfiltered customers are categorized and filtered as “Gold”, “Silver” and “Bronze” customers based on the number of their orders, using continuous queries.
+Imagine you have an e-commerce application that processes thousands of customers daily for their online purchases.
+In the diagram below, customers of various types and categories are added to the application.
+To make customer processing more efficient, these unfiltered customers are categorized and filtered into “Gold,” “Silver,” and “Bronze” categories based on the number of their orders, using Continuous Queries.

-Continuous query allows applications to receive notifications when a data meeting certain criteria changes inside the cache and the criteria is specified using SQL commands.
-For example, if an application wants to tag customers with the higher number of orders as ‘Gold Customers’, all it needs to do is register an SQL command criteria hence providing a callback.
-This callback is fired on any change occurring in the result set fulfilling the criteria.
-Once the callback is invoked, the application can categorize these customers as “Gold Customers” using Tags.
+A Continuous Query allows applications to receive notifications when data meeting certain criteria changes inside the cache.
+The criteria is specified using SQL commands.
+For example, if an application wants to tag customers with a higher number of orders as ‘Gold Customers,’ it simply needs to register an SQL command with the criteria, thereby providing a callback.
+This callback is triggered whenever a change occurs in the result set that fulfills the criteria.
+Once the callback is invoked, the application can categorize these customers as “Gold Customers” using tags.

-Similarly, the application can create multiple categories by registering multiple CQs, each with its own criteria and a callback.
-This way the application only gets the filtered data it is interested in.
-The filtered data can then further be analyzed according to the business requirements such as providing discounts to the high-end customers based upon the customer’s category.
+Similarly, the application can create multiple categories by registering multiple Continuous Queries, each with its own criteria and callback.
+This approach ensures that the application only receives the filtered data it is interested in.
+The filtered data can then be further analyzed according to business requirements, such as providing discounts to high-end customers based on their category.

 Events are triggered if any of the following data modification actions take place in the cache: